 For Harry Giberson, life has never been at full volume until doctors with Summit Health provided him with a new hearing option.
 Now, everything comes in “loud and clear.”

-Giberson – who has suffered hearing loss problems since he was a baby – is the first patient to receive a Bone Anchored Hearing Aid, or Baha, from Dr. Joshua Dunklebarger of Summit ENT and Hearing Services, an affiliate of Summit Health, located in Summit Health Center - Building 1, 755 Norland Ave., Suite 202, Chambersburg.
+Giberson – who has suffered hearing loss problems since he was a baby – is the first patient to receive a Bone Anchored Hearing Aid, or Baha, from Dr. Joshua Dunklebarger of Summit ENT and Hearing Services, an affiliate of Summit Health, located in Summit Health Center - Building 1, 22 St. Paul Dr., Suite 202, Chambersburg.

 When the audiologists turned on the power to the 73-year-old Hustontown resident’s Baha, it changed his life.

 “It brought tears to my eyes,” he said.
 “A lot of people are curious because not too many know about it.
 So, to have a doctor recommend this, to have a doctor you believe in, that’s a good thing.”

 Developed by Cochlear, Baha uses bone conduction to transfer sound to the inner ear.
 The system is made up of three parts:

 • The sound processor sits behind the ear and picks up sound through a microphone before it is converted into vibrations.

 • The abutment connects the sound processor to a titanium implant allowing for proper transfer of sounds.